tw-haiven/haiven/README.md

 mkdir haiven
 cd haiven
 git clone git@github.com:tw-haiven/haiven-tw-knowledge-pack.git
+# The TW knowledge pack is private, you can use our sample pack if you don't have access
+# git clone git@github.com:tw-haiven/haiven-community-knowledge-pack.git
 # As long as the repo is private, you'll need to log in (see doc link above)
 echo $CR_PAT | docker login ghcr.io -u USERNAME --password-stdin
 docker run \